drgang21/PoSToken/README.md

 # eXelerator Token
-A First Proof-of-Stake Smart Contract Token on Ethereum
+A Proof-of-Stake Smart Contract Token on Ethereum

 ## What is eXelerator
 eXL is a Proof-of-Stake smart contract token on Ethereum platform based on the ERC20 Token Standard and implements all standard methods.